DaycareIQ/blog.daycareiq.com/README.md

 Blog for DaycareIQ.com
 ======================

+## Working on the Site ##

+`guard`

+This will start the Jekyll build, and livereload server watching for changes.

+## Info/Instructions ##

+- Add tag `featured` to add to list of featured posts
+    + Top of blog index page
+    + Bottom of other posts
+- Add `image` to front-matter to get the full-width cover image

 ## Deployment Details ##

 - Github pages `git push`
 - Assets directory named `site_assets` instead of `assets` so that we can properly reverse proxy to these assets from the Rails app
     - (rails assets dir is also `assets`)
-    - Don't change this directory name without fixing reverse proxy as wel
+    - Don't change this directory name without fixing reverse proxy as well

-## Instructions ##

-- Add tag `featured` to add to list of featured posts
-    + Top of blog index page
-    + Bottom of other posts
-- Add `image` to FrontMatter to get the full-width cover image